Math resources Geometry Area

 Area of Composite Shapes image 28 US

-Break down the composite shape into basic shapes.
+Break down the composite shape into simpler shapes.

 Example 6: multi-step word problem